 Attacking thatch, by yourself or with backup

 As any sci-fi novel will tell you, standing up to a power-hungry villain is not for the faint of heart, and thatch sure is hungry for lawn control.
-If you’re ready to save your yard, dethatching is a worthy DIY project and combined with healthy lawn practices, you won’t have to do it often.
+Dethatching is a worthy DIY project to save your yard, and when combined with the best lawn treatments, you won’t have to do it often.

 Main Photo Credit: Shutterstock